grishinium-blockchain/grishinium-go/README.md

-Grishinium blockchain
+# GRISHINIUM Go Migration Scaffold

-Blockchain with Go packages and commands.
+This directory mirrors the C++ project structure with Go packages and commands.
-Each package contains placeholders to be implemented
+Each package contains placeholders to be implemented during migration.

 Build all commands under cmd/* with: go build ./...